Pallava Dynasty [275 CE-897 CE]: A Comprehensive Study Guide for UPSC PSC

 • The Chalukyas, their primary rival, claimed numerous victories in their inscriptions, with Vikramaditya I likely defeating Parameshvaravarman I and capturing Kanchi around 670-695 AD.

-• During Nandivarman’s reign (730-795 AD), Vikramaditya II of the Chalukyas occupied Kanchi again, although the Pallavas managed to regained their power for a short period.
+• During Nandivarman’s reign (730-795 AD), Vikramaditya II of the Chalukyas occupied Kanchi again, although the Pallavas managed to regain their power for a short period.

 • The dynasty also faced threats from the Cholas, Pandyas, and Gangas.
 In the early 9th century, Rashtrakuta king Govinda III invaded the Pallava kingdom and defeated Dantivarman (795-845 AD), further destabilizing the Pallavas.
 Dantivarman and his successors had to struggle against the sinners.